Travel advice for coronavirus: Everything you need to know - Local News 8

 Traveler screening procedures

-In a tweet on March 1, US President Donald Trump announced additional screening of travelers from “designated high risk countries.”
+US President Donald Trump announced additional screening of travelers from “designated high risk countries” in a tweet on March 1.

 Vice President Mike Pence said that anyone traveling to the United States on a flight from Italy and South Korea will receive multiple screenings before arriving in the United States.
 His comments were made during a coronavirus briefing at the White House on March 2.